RobertKim/drinks_survey/README.md

-## Code Sample accompanying Robert Kim's Application to ToMarket
+## Code Sample accompanying Robert Kim's Application.

 Here is my solution to a coding challenge requiring proper scoring of a drink flavor ranking survey.